 Why Compost Pizza Boxes?

-Composting is one of the easiest things everyone can do to improve the environment.
-The benefits include sending less waste to landfills and fighting climate change.
+Composting is one of the easiest ways everyone can improve the environment.
+Its benefits include sending less waste to landfills and fighting climate change.

 Making compost locally reduces carbon emissions from hauling trash long distances and methane emissions generated by the anaerobic decomposition of food waste in landfills.